The whole city was curious.

 Many cars still drive with "? ! ." on their windows.
 Whenever members of the church wear a "? ! ." shirt, they are often stopped by the curious, providing more opportunities to tell the gospel.

 After hearing about "? ! ."
-Campus Crusade staff members are considering holding similar outreaches in other parts of South America.
+Cru staff members are considering holding similar outreaches in other parts of South America.

 1. Maintain relationships with people you speak with.
 Gather contact information and invite them to be part of your community.